TheReallyRealComedian/PipelineIntel_V1/README.md

 # Pipeline Intelligence

 Pipeline Intelligence is a web application designed to track and manage a portfolio of pharmaceutical assets.
-It provides a centralized platform for viewing product details, clinical indications, supply chain information, manufacturing challenges and technologies, with advanced data management and export capabilities.
+It provides a centralized platform for viewing product details, clinical indications, manufacturing processes, and supply chain information.
+It features advanced data management, a hierarchical modeling system for manufacturing complexity, and integrated LLM chat capabilities for data analysis.

 The entire application is containerized using Docker for consistent development and deployment.